How to Start a Speech or Presentation – 2023 update

 – Thank you all for coming, I’m really pleased to be here…

-If you do this, you are wasting the most important part of your speech or presentation.
+None of these are famous speech opening lines.
+In fact, if you start your presentation like this, you are wasting the most important part of your presentation.

 Why?
-Because audiences form an impression within seconds.
-They quickly decide whether or not to pay attention.
+Because audiences judge you within seconds.
+They quickly decide whether or not to listen.That’s why it’s so important to hook your audience at the start of your speech – immediately.

-Instead, use one of our recommended four ways to start your talk or start your business presentation:
+Instead of the old boring start, use one of our recommended four best ways to start a speech:

 Break the bad habit of bad beginnings.

-How to start a presentation or speech – Option 1: Tell a story
+How to start your presentation or speech – Option 1: Tell a story

 Is there a short relevant anecdote that you could open with?
 If you can, use a local or topical angle.
 Your audience will then know that you have tailored your talk for them.
 This will help to keep things fresh for you, particularly if you are delivering the same talk or presentation several times.